scrtlabs/secret-raffle/README.md

 Join the raffle:

-To join, you simply submit a `join` transaction, and choose a lucky phrase or number (and keep it secret!)
+To join, you simply submit a `join` transaction, and choose a lucky phrase or number (and keep it secret!).
+This will be used as entropy for the required randomness.

 ```bash
 secretcli tx compute execute <contract-address> '{ "join": { "phrase": "<write something fun here>" }}' --from account